Through our partnership with IU Health, Ball State University is providing free virtual COVID-19 screenings to our faculty, staff and students.

 The test results should be available within a few days of specimen collection but could take longer depending on the volume of tests collected.

-The testing sites at the Student Health Center is not a drive-thru site.
+The testing site at the Student Health Center is not a drive-thru site.
 The COVID-19 clinic at the Health Center will be using a separate entrance than the regular clinic to isolate those who may be symptomatic from other patients.

 At this time, only PCR testing for COVID-19 is offered.